bunzela/FieldTools/README.md

 FieldTools calculated electric Fields in MD trajectories.
 It requires an Amber trajectory and parameter file as input.
 FieldTools can optionally read in user-defined charges, e.g. from QM/MM calculations.
 QMChargesTools can be used to calculate ChelpG charges for QM regions over the trajectory.

-An example trajectory containing only two frames is provided in ./4bs0/ The code is based on Stuyver et al., J Comp Chem 2019.
+An example trajectory containing only two frames is provided in ./4bs0/ The code to calculted the magnitued of the field vector projected along another vector was taken from Stuyver et al., J Comp Chem 2019.

 ## Content
 QMChargesTools